top of page

 Location

-The upcoming conference will be held at the Pacific Convention Plaza, located in Yokohama, Japan.
+The upcoming conference will be held at the Georgia World Congress Center, located in Atlanta, USA.
 Stay tuned for more detailed information on the exact location within the venue, which will be communicated at a later time.

 bottom of page